Dedicated to the State & Worldwide Community

 Lions Eye Bank of Wisconsin – Improving Quality of Life through Sight!

 The Lions Eye Bank of Wisconsin facilitates transplantation and treatment for blind and visually impaired individuals.
 The program also enables research and education regarding sight impairing diseases with the goal of improving the quality of life with the Gift of Sight.

 Leader Dogs for The Blind – Empowering Independence!

 Through Leader Dogs for the Blind, International Lions Club members have been making a major impact for more than 75 years!
 This program facilitates:

 - the training of leader dogs, or guide dogs

 - safe traveling with Orientation and Mobility training

 - provision of life changing GPS technology

 Wisconsin Lions Club Foundation Camp – Encouraging Adventure for All!

 No child or adult should have to miss out on the joys of summer camp due to an impairment.
 The Lions Club Foundation Camp is open, free of cost, to visual or hearing impaired youth and adults, and youth that are conquering mild cognitive disabilities or diabetes.
-Located in Rothschild, Wisconsin, this fantastic facility brightens the lives of over 1,300 campers every year!
+Located in Rosholt, Wisconsin, this fantastic facility brightens the lives of over 1,300 campers every year!